SEEC: Segmentation-Assisted Multi-Entropy Models for Learned Lossless Image Compression: Experiments

 \subsection{Settings}

-we train our SEEC model on the DIV2K dataset~\cite{ignatov2018pirm} consisting 800 high-quality images.
+We train our SEEC model on the DIV2K dataset~\cite{ignatov2018pirm} consisting 800 high-quality images.
 During training, each image is fed into segmentation model to generate the corresponding segmentation masks.
 Both the images and their corresponding segmentation masks are initially split into non-overlapping $128 \times 128$ patches.
 We apply horizontal and vertical flipping with a probability of $0.5$, then randomly crop the patches to $64 \times 64$.
 The model is trained for $1500$ epochs using the Adam optimizer~\cite{kingma2014adam} with a batch size of $64$.
 The learning rate is initialized at $1 \times 10^{-4}$ and adaptively reduced by a factor of $0.9$ if the validation loss does not improve for $30$ consecutive epoch.
+We set the number of classes to $N=2$ as described in section~\ref{subsubsec:seg_analysis}, and employ BiRefNet~\cite{zheng2024bilateral} as the segmentation model.
+The segmentation masks are stored using JPEG-XL.